passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

 ### What does this look like for end users?

 End users benefit from a very straightforward verification process and proof of personhood they can use across web3.
-Gitcoin Passport is a very widely used Sybil defense tool that your users can set up once and then use to identify themselves to all kinds of apps and services.&#x20;
+Gitcoin Passport is a very widely used Sybil defense tool that your users can set up once and then use to identify themselves to all kinds of apps and services.

 Your end users can follow this simple guide to set up their Passport:

-1. To get started, you must have an Ethereum wallet.&#x20;
+1. To get started, you must have an Ethereum wallet.
-2. Then, you can visit the [Passport app](https://passport.gitcoin.co/).&#x20;
+2. Then, you can visit the [Passport app](https://passport.gitcoin.co/).
-3. There, you can sign in with Ethereum and connect Stamps to your Passport in a few clicks.&#x20;
+3. There, you can sign in with Ethereum and connect Stamps to your Passport in a few clicks.
 4. When they want to utilize a tool that is Passport-gated, you can sign a message and provide access to the platform provider to read your Stamp and score data.